-- The OT or Physiotherapist can advise you if you are having any difficulty transferring into or out of your chair - Be aware of maintaining a good posture when sitting down and standing up from your chair and while sitting in the chair - An 'easy chair', should be comfortably supportive, (not too upright as with dining chairs) - Your chair should have two good arms (for this reason chairs are better than settees) - Chair seat length this should be 2/3 of the length of your thigh.
+- The OT or Physiotherapist can advise you if you are having any difficulty transferring into or out of your chair - Be aware of maintaining a good posture when sitting down and standing up from your chair

+- An 'easy chair', should be comfortably supportive, (not too upright as with dining chairs) - Your chair should have two good arms (for this reason chairs are better than settees) - Chair seat length; this should be 2/3 of the length of your thigh.
+This measurement should be taken from the back of your bottom towards your knees when sitting in the chair.
 (You should be able to put your hand in between the cushion edge and the back of your knees).
-The reason for this measurement is to allow you to have an adequate knee bend when you stand up - Chair seat height your bottom should be at least level with your knees in sitting.
+The reason for this measurement is to allow you to have an adequate knee bend when you stand up - Chair seat height; your bottom should be at least level with your knees in sitting.
 If your bottom is slightly higher than your knees, even better.
 To gain seat height you may be able to add an extra seat cushion to your chair - Avoid buying a new chair before your operation as this may not prove to be the best choice for you in the long term and could prove costly.
-In the short-term, adapt the chair you have, if necessary, by adding cushions.
+In the short-term, adapt the chair you have, if necessary by adding cushions.
 Alternatively, if you are able, you could borrow a more suitable chair from a family member or a friend - When buying a new easy chair; this can be expensive, so if, in the future, you choose to purchase a chair, bear the following in mind: Sit in the chair you are considering buying, while in the shop, for at least 15 minutes.
-It can take this time for you to tell if you are entirely happy with the comfort of the chair.
+It can take this time for you to tell if you are entirely happy with the comfort of the chair

-Domestic activities
+Domestic Activities